Table of Contents

 With features like a powerful segmentation engine, user cohort trends, and on-demand deep analysis of user behaviour, product analytics software provides advanced data, which can be time-consuming to collect and analyse, to help you make improvements or additions to the product effortlessly.

-Read more: Top 5 Best Product Analytics Tools in 2023
+Read more: Key Features and Integrations of Product Analytics Tools

 2. How Marketing Analytics Work